 The code above prints “a is True” followed by “back to main level”.
 Note how control is passed from the first if statement’s True path to the main level based entirely on indentation while in most other languages the final line would execute only when the second if evaluated to True.

-E.30.2 Guidance to language users
+6.28.2 Guidance to language users

 Use only spaces or tabs, not both, to indent to demark control flow.

-E.31 Loop Control Variables [TEX]
+6.29 Loop Control Variables [TEX]

-E.31.1 Applicability to language
+6.29.1 Applicability to language

 Python provides two loop control statements: while and for.
 They each support very flexible control constructs beyond a simple loop control variable.
 Assignments in the loop control statement (that is, while or for) which can be a frequent source of problems, are not allowed in Python – Python’s loop control statements use expressions which cannot contain assignment statements.